 Play the Slots

-You’ll still need to pay port charges and taxes, but that’s still a huge savings and a great way to recoup some of your casino losses.
+You’ll still need to pay port charges and taxes, but that’s a huge savings and a great way to recoup some of your casino losses.

 Use a Travel Agent

-Cruise-specializing travel agents will regularly get notifications of last-minute deals from the various lines, though they don’t always email these offers out to their entire customer list.
+Cruise-specializing travel agents will regularly get notifications of last-minute deals from the various lines, though they don’t always email these offers to their entire customer list.

 Set Cruise Line Price Drop Alerts